BetaGem/FITS-Marker/README.md

 It's written in JupyterLab in anaconda3 following Flask Web Development by Miguel Grinberg.

-In my case, I use it to mark 2088 galaxies from HSC-SSP, with images of 3 bands and a color image for each galaxies, and save the results into a FITS table.
+In my case, I use it to mark 2088 galaxies from HSC-SSP, with images of 3 bands and another color image for each galaxies.
+I save the results into a FITS table.

 Installation
 ------------